Chapter 1: Pilot: Running

 'Joyce, what's wrong?
 What happened?'
 Angel felt a sudden pang of panic and guilt.

 'He is really scared, Angel.
 He has been barely eating or sleeping.'
 The concern and love in her voice were evident.'
-He doesn't do anything else than ask about you.'
+He doesn't do anything else than ask for you.'

 'He...?
 Joyce, I don't have idea what are you talking about!
 Who is he?'